Herobrinelth/AI3602-Data-Mining-Final-Project/README.md

   * Activate all: `bash activate_all.sh` on bash.
   * If you want to activate algorithms separately, run `bash Scripts/{method.sh}` on bash.
+  * To change training configurations, please refer to `Tools/Parameter.py`.